philh1962/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab04_Portal_App.md

 ## Lab 4: How to build a Power Apps portal

-### Important Notice (Effective November 2020):
-Common Data Service has been renamed to Microsoft Dataverse.
-Some terminology in Microsoft Dataverse has been updated.
-For example, entity (now **table**), field (now **column**), and record (now **row**) may be out of date.
-Please keep this in mind as you work through the labs.
-We expect to have our content fully up to date very soon.

-For more information and for a complete list of affected terms, please visit [What is Microsoft Dataverse?](https://docs.microsoft.com/en-us/powerapps/maker/common-data-service/data-platform-intro#terminology-updates)

 # Scenario

 Bellows College is an educational organization with multiple buildings on campus.
 Campus visits are currently recorded in paper journals.
 The information is not captured consistently, and there are no means to collect and analyze data about the visits across the entire campus.

 Campus administration would like to provide the visitors with the information about the buildings on campus.
 The visitors will be able to view the buildings list on a website, which will be built using a Power Apps portal.
+Portals are usually used for external users.

 In this lab, you will provision a Power Apps portal and create a portals webpage that will show a listing of the buildings on campus.